 So they both walked around the corner … and there, around the piano was a crowd of patrons singing along with the piano player.
 At the piano … the guy behind these perfect songbook of songs was none other than Billy Joel.

 Whoa.
 And you know what?
 To me, that makes perfect sense.
 Billy Joel is one of the known biggest students of songwriting.
-And it shows up in his writing.
+And it shows up in his music and writing.

 To me, it makes sense that maybe one of the best living songwriters in the world today happens to be also one of the best songwriting students.

-And there’s no doubt to me, that if you choose to become one of the best students for yourself in regards to songwriting, life, whatever craft, or whatever goals you want to accomplish, you’ll ultimately expand that vocabulary to the point where you’ll be the expert and maybe … just maybe … someone out there might be putting your name in one of those vocabulary expander circles.
+And there’s no doubt to me, that if you choose to become one of the best students for yourself in regards to songwriting, writing the best melody or lyrics, life, whatever craft, or whatever goals you want to accomplish, you’ll ultimately expand that vocabulary to the point where you’ll be the expert and maybe … just maybe … someone out there might be putting your name in one of those vocabulary expander circles.

 Get started now.